gatlin/precursor-ts/README.md

   }
 ```

-`primop` defines the *primitive operations* ("primops") your machine can
+`op` defines the *primitive operations* ("ops") your machine can perform on
-perform on `Value`s.
+`Value`s.
-The `CESKM` base class defines no primops: by default, the machine can only
+The `CESKM` base class defines no ops: by default, the machine can only "do"
-"do" what you permit it to do.
+what you permit it to do.

 *Aside*: The built-in parser, by convention, treats all symbols beginning with
-`prim:` as primitive operators, eg:
+`op:` as primitive operators, eg:

 ```
-(prim:mul 1 2)
+(op:mul 1 2)

     =>

 {
-  "tag": "cbpv_primop",
+  "tag": "cbpv_op",
-  "op": "prim:mul",
+  "op": "op:mul",
   "erands": [
     {
       "tag": "cbpv_literal",